 As dizzying negotiations and politicking continue in Washington, we’ve asked two of our experts to weigh in on the proposed legislation.
 Mary Moore Hamrick is the CEO of Political Quotient Advisors and a Kenan Institute Senior Fellow.
 She has over 30 years of experience at the epicenter of business and government, serving in a number of senior policy positions in the financial services industry.
 Jeff Hoopes is a UNC Kenan-Flagler Business School Associate Professor and serves as the research director of the UNC Tax Center.
 Earlier this year, Hoopes testified before the Senate’s finance subcommittee.

-Mary Moore Hamrick: Historically, budget reconciliation legislation contains revenue raisers and spending programs accounted for over a 10-year budget window.
-While the Build Back Better Act (BBBA) tax increases (revenue raisers) are permanent, the social program spending is not fully funded over the 10-year window, hiding the true costs of these programs.
+Mary Moore Hamrick: Historically, budget reconciliation legislation contain revenue raisers and spending programs accounted for over a 10-year budget window.
+While Biden’s Build Back Better Act tax increases (revenue raisers) are permanent, the social program spending is not fully funded, over the 10-year window, hiding the true costs of these programs Programs will expire and require future reauthorization by Congress.
 The universal pre-kindergarten program, for example, is only funded for seven years.
 This situation will likely become more pronounced should Democrats seek to shrink the cost of the bill by shortening the length of programs further, as opposed to picking and choosing between the various social spending programs.

 In addition, bipartisan legislation tends to endure over a longer period of time.
 Businesses need certainty to plan, budget, hire, and invest.
 Tax rates and tax incentives have a tremendous impact on these processes.
 Both the Tax Cuts and Jobs Act (TCJA) of 2017 and the Build Back Better Act (BBBA) of 2021 are partisan pieces of legislation.
 Not one Democrat voted for the TCJA, and not one Republican is anticipated to vote for the BBBA.